Complete 2025 Guide to Using FileVault for Mac Encryption: Step-by-Step Instructions

 - To do this, open System Preferences, click on Users & Groups, click on the lock icon in the bottom left corner of the window, and enter your administrator password.
 Then click on Guest User and select Allow guests to log in to this computer.

-Related: 5 Ways How to Secure Sensitive Files and Folders on a Mac in 2023
+Related: 5 Ways How to Secure Sensitive Files and Folders on a Mac

 What are the benefits of using FileVault to encrypt your Mac